macdevopsyvr/macdevopsyvr.github.io/attendee/index.md

 body_id: attendee
 ---

+## Sunday Zentral workshop June 4th, 2017

+Workshop with Henry from Apfelwerk.
+All about Zentral.
+3pm @ SFU Harbour Centre.

 ## Sunday social on June 4th, 2017

-Pre-conf meetup at The Tap and Barrel (Convention Centre)
+Pre-conf meetup at The Tap and Barrel (Convention Centre)  at 5pm

 ## Monday Hackathon on June 5th, 2017